 Get him to cough

-If the obstruction is still there or he seems to be weakening, bend him forwards, stand behind him and to the side, and slap him sharply five times between the shoulder blades with the flat of your hand.
+If the obstruction is still there or he seems to be weakening, position your child with his head as low as possible, and slap him sharply five times between the shoulder blades with the flat of your hand.
+Keep repeating Heimlich thrusts and back blows until the object is released or check if you can see the object and pull it out.

 If your child is an infant and choking, lay him down with his head low along your forearm.
 While supporting his head, perform the five sharp slaps.